 Share triggers are what make the difference between blog posts that fizzle out quickly and blog posts that travel the web for months on end, generating social interaction, traffic, and backlinks.

-Because that's exactly what I'm going to show you in this article – the 10 share triggers that make blog posts go viral.
+In this article, I’ll show you the 11 share triggers that make blog posts go viral.

 Listicles are one of the most powerful share triggers in the blogosphere.